joemoose/psiops/docs/combat.md

 A character can’t heal HP when recovering at a rendezvous point if deprived of a crucial need (such as food, water, or warmth).
 Anyone deprived for more than a day adds *fatigue* to their inventory, one unit of *fatigue* each day.

-Characters can also gain *fatigue* in other ways during play, such as from ability use, specific events in the narrative, or failed *action rolls*.
+Characters can also gain *fatigue* during play, such as from ability use, specific events in the narrative, or failed *action rolls*.
 Each unit of *fatigue* occupies one inventory slot and lasts until the character rests at a rendezvous point or between missions.